-So, the first thing to notice is the label "ENTRYPOINT_ADRR_PIXELSHADER".
-This is a special label, it indicates the compiler to position the following code under the "User pixel shader section" in the user memory inside the GPU.
+So, the first thing to notice is the label "ENTRYPOINT\ADRR\PIXELSHADER".
+This is a special label.
+It tells the compiler that code that follows should be placed under the "User pixel shader section" in the user memory inside the GPU.